electric-sql/pglite/README.md

 ## License

-PGlite is dual licensed under the terms of the Apache License 2.0 and the PostgreSQL License.
-Changes to the Postgres source are licensed under the PostgreSQL License.
+PGlite is dual licensed under the terms of the [Apache License 2.0](./LICENSE) and the [PostgreSQL License](./POSTGRES-LICENSE), you can choose which you prefer.

+Changes to the [Postgres source](https://github.com/electric-sql/postgres-wasm) are licensed under the PostgreSQL License.